Heart Transplant Outcomes & Survival Rate Information

 The heart transplant survival rate for patients in Tampa General Hospital’s Heart Transplant Program and all other transplant programs nationwide is tracked by the Scientific Registry of Transplant Recipients (SRTR).
 These SRTR transplant program reports, which include waiting time and organ availability in addition to survival rates, provide reliable information for patients, families, and medical professionals about all U.S. hospitals with transplant centers.

 Many factors can influence heart transplant survival rates, so it’s important to consider each facility’s particular circumstances when analyzing this data.
 For example, the survival rates of a hospital’s heart transplant program are connected to the criteria used to admit patients.
-TGH’s Heart Transplant Program often accepts high-risk patients, and our survival rates are comparable to national averages.
-In fact, according to the latest SRTR data released in July 2015, our one-year survival rate of 90.97 percent exceeds the national average of 90.39 percent.
+TGH’s Heart Transplant Program often accepts high-risk patients, and our survival rates are typically comparable to national averages.

-While examining a facility’s transplantation survival rates can be helpful, there are other factors to consider when comparing transplant centers, such as the average time a patient spends on the transplant waiting list.
-Thanks to our partnership with one of the most robust organ procurement organizations in Florida, LifeLink Foundation, Inc., Tampa General Hospital’s Heart Transplant Program has the shortest wait time in the state and among the shortest in the entire nation.
-According to the latest SRTR data, on average 50 percent of patients on our heart waiting list undergo a transplant within 3.2 months of being listed.
+While examining a facility’s heart transplantation survival rates can be helpful, there are other factors to consider when comparing transplant centers, such as the average time a patient spends on the transplant waiting list.
+Thanks to our partnership with one of the most robust organ procurement organizations in Florida, LifeLink Foundation, Inc., Tampa General Hospital’s Heart Transplant Program has one of the shortest wait times in the state and in the entire nation.
+In addition, TGH is ranked #5 in the nation by overall organ transplant volume, which means we're one of the busiest transplant centers in the country.

 For more information about the patient survival rate at Tampa General Hospital’s Heart Transplant Program, go to the Organ Procurement and Transplantation Network or the Scientific Registry of Transplant Recipients.